 Governor of India Notes

-In India, a governor is the constitutional head of a state or union territory (UT).
+A governor is the constitutional head of a state or union territory (UT).
 The role and powers of a governor in India are defined by the Indian Constitution.
-These notes provide a concise overview of the role and powers of a Governor in India, which can be helpful for UPSC exam preparation.
+This article provides an overview of the role and powers of a Governor., and can be helpful for UPSC exam preparation.

 In imitation of the Government of India Act, of 1935, Article 163 of the Constitution of India empowers the Governor to perform certain voluntary works in the states.
 The Governor does not consult with the State Cabinet during the exercise of this power.